America's Opiate Epidemic: Enablers and Victims

 The nation faces a crisis of overdose deaths and addiction.
 What started it and what can we do?

-America is in the midst of a opioid plague.
+Our nation is in the midst of a heroin/opioid epidemic.

 Centers for Disease Control and Prevention (CDC) statistics released late last year reveal a staggering 52,404 Americans died from drug overdoses in 2015, far more than the 37,757 Americans who died in car crashes and the 36,252 Americans who died because of guns, including homicides and suicides.
 Preliminary data reveals more than 59,000 died of overdoses in 2016.